Minor version published in September 2024.

 Open Inventor 2024.2 includes all fixes available in Open Inventor 2024.1

 The rendering quality of a segmented dataset can be significantly improved if the rendered SoDataSet object contains discrete values.
 Prior to this new version, when a segmented dataset (a label image made of discrete values) was rendered using smoothing effects, unexpected rainbow artifacts could appear at the boundary between two different labels in the dataset.
-Now, if the dataset is specified as discrete, these artifacts do not exist.
+Now, if the dataset is specified as discrete, these artifacts do not exist, and the result is still smooth.

 The following images highlight an enhanced rendering quality on a discrete dataset example.
-In previous versions (left column), the presence of unexpected rainbow artifacts was noticeable in linear and cubic smoothing modes.
-However, with the introduction of version 2024.2, the rendering quality has been significantly improved (right column).
+In previous versions (left column), the presence of unexpected rainbow artifacts was noticeable in the linear and cubic smoothing modes.
+However, in version 2024.2, the rendering quality has been significantly improved (right column).

 To specify a discrete dataset, a new field called SoDataSet::valueInterpretation is introduced in Open Inventor 2024.2.
 It can have two possible values: DISCRETE or CONTINUOUS, as defined in the new enum SoDataSet::ValueInterpretation.

 Open Inventor 2023.1 introduced the capability to render a dataset using a single resolution adapted to screen resolution and hardware settings.
 It was limited to SoVolumeRender.
-As of version 2024.2 is also possible for SoOrthoSlice, SoObliqueSlice and SoVolumeSkin.
-The same benefits described for the volume rendering apply now for slice and skin rendering.
+As of version 2024.2, it is now possible for SoOrthoSlice, SoObliqueSlice and SoVolumeSkin as well.
+The same benefits described for the volume rendering now apply for slice and skin rendering as well.

 Picking of point sets has been improved.
 Picking a point set is now more accurate and faster, especially for large point sets.
 When the SoPickStyle::method is set to GPU or AUTO, various parts of the picking process are performed on the GPU for point sets.
 This allows for efficient and precise retrieval of the picked points, especially when a shader is used to modify the appearance of each point.
 It is now possible to draw small spheres, circles, or any type of sprite on each point and maintain accurate picking capability.